CDLUC3/dmsp_frontend_prototype/README.md

 ### Environment Variables
-For the development environment, the environment variables are stored at `.env`.
+For the development environment, the environment variables are stored at `.env.local`.
 This is set as the default env file in jest.setup.ts.
 These variables must be set in order for the app to work.

 * `NEXT_PUBLIC_BASE_URL` - Base url for this app (e.g., "http://localhost:3000")